octobercms/docs/database-model.md

         'photos' => ['System\Models\File']
     ];

 Protected attachments are uploaded to the application's **uploads/protected** directory which is not accessible for the direct access from the Web.
-A protected file attachment is defined like this:
+A protected file attachment is defined by setting the *public* argument to `false`:

     public $attachOne = [
         'avatar' => ['System\Models\File', 'public' => false]